labicon/Potential-ADMM_code/README.md

 # A potential-game approach to distributed trajectory optimization using nonlinear MPC and sequential convex programming

 ## How to use
 This repository is based on the [Casadi](https://web.casadi.org/) pacakge.
-The goal is to achieve efficient online trajectory optimization leveraging both distributed MPC and distributed sequential convex programming.
+The goal is to achieve efficient real-time offline trajectory optimization leveraging both distributed MPC and distributed sequential convex programming.

 ## Objective